nondejus/AwesomeUnityCommunity/README.md

 * [AutoMotion](https://github.com/UnityPatterns/AutoMotion "") - A simple yet powerful set of functions for creating smooth motion, tweens, and bouncy effects.
 * [ZestKit](https://github.com/prime31/ZestKit "") - Tween library for Unity.
 The best of GoKit and GoKitLite combined in an easy to use API.
 * [GoKit](https://github.com/prime31/GoKit "") - Lightweight tween library for Unity.
+* [Coroutween](https://github.com/keenanwoodall/Coroutween "") - A shitty tweening library for Unity.
+Only made for the pun, don't actually use it.

 ## Augmented Reality <a name="augmented-reality"></a>